 Note: Local aggregate base materials typical to those used for highway flexible pavements are recommended, or those conforming to ASTM D2940.
-Compaction of aggregate is recommended to not less than 98% Proctor density in accordance with ASTM D698 is recommended for pedestrian areas and residential driveways.
+Compaction of aggregate is recommended to not less than 9 8% Proctor density in accordance with ASTM D698 is recommended for pedestrian areas and residential driveways.
 98% modified Proctor density according to ASTM D1557 is recommended for vehicular areas.
 Mechanical tampers are recommended for compaction of soil subgrade and aggregate base in areas not accessible to large compaction equipment.
 Such areas can include that around lamp standards, utility structures, building edges, curbs, tree wells and other protrusions.

-Note: Prior to screeding the bedding sand, the recommended base surface tolerance should be ±10 mm over a (3 m straight edge.
-See ICPI Tech Spec 2, Construction of Interlocking Concrete Pavements for further guidance on construction practices.
+Note: Prior to screeding the bedding sand, the recommended base surface tolerance should be $\pm 3/8$ in. ( $\pm 10$ mm) over a 10 ft.
+(3 m) straight edge.
+See CMHA Tech Note PAV-TEC-002, Construction of Interlocking Concrete Pavements for further guidance on construction practices.